ethereumjs/ethereumjs-monorepo/packages/tx/README.md

 # EIP-155 support

 `EIP-155` replay protection is activated since the `spuriousDragon` hardfork.
-To disable it, set the hardfork in the `Transaction`'s constructor.
+To disable it, set the hardfork to one earlier than `spuriousDragon`.

 # API